veeCan54/00-EnvelopeEncryptionHandsOn/README.md

 At this point, we have our encrypted data (secret-Encrypted.txt) along with the Encrypted DEK (encryptedDataKey.txt)

-Now your data is encrypted and safe.
-Say that later at some point, you want to decrypt this data.
-For demo purposes, that later would have to be now.
+Now our data is encrypted and safe.
+Say that later at some point, we want to decrypt this data. _(Since this is a demo, that later would have to be now)_.

 In order to decrypt, we need the DEK which we have discarded after encryption earlier.